Rapidly-eroding Arctic coastlines ‘could lose 3 metres a year’ without climate action

 The study is the first time the entire Arctic coastline has been analysed in terms of the future risks of erosion.

-The scientists said that unless emissions are sharply brought down, by the end of the century parts of the Arctic could see the rate of erosion more than double – losing up to three metres of coastline a year.
+The scientists said that unless emissions are sharply brought down, by the end of the century, parts of the Arctic could see the rate of erosion more than double – losing up to three metres of coastline a year.

 “We have run through a range of scenarios, depending on how much greenhouse gases humanity will emit in the coming years,” said the study’s lead author, Dr David Nielsen from the University of Hamburg.